-Name Range Default Description CTS force status to 0: Normal 1: Alarm 2: Blocked 0: Normal Force the status of the function.
+Name Range Default Description CTS LN mode 1: On 2: Blocked 3: Test 4: Test/ Blocked 5: Off 0: On Set mode of CTS block.
+This parameter is visible only when Allow setting of individual LN mode is enabled in General menu.
+CTS force status to 0: Normal 1: Alarm 2: Blocked 0: Normal Force the status of the function.
 Visible only when Enable stage forcing parameter is enabled in General menu.
-10 input selection 0: Not in use 1: I01 2: I02 0: Not in use Selects the measurement input for the residual current.
+I0 input selection 0: Not in use 1: I01 2: I02 0: Not in use Selects the measurement input for the residual current.
 If the residual current is measured with a separate CT, the residual current circuit can be monitored with the CTS function as well.
 However, this does not apply to summing connections (Holmgren, etc.).
 If the phase current CT is summed with I01 or I02, this selection should be set to "Not in use".
-10 direction 0: Add 1: Subtract 0: Add Defines the polarity of residual current channel connection.
-0: - When activated while the line is energized, the currently present calculated residual current is compensated to 0.
+I0 direction 0: Add 1: Subtract 0: Add Defines the polarity of residual current channel connection.
+Compensate natural unbalance 0: - 1: Comp 0: - When activated while the line is energized, the currently present calculated residual current is compensated to 0.

-The $I{set}$ and $IO{set}$ setting parameters control the current-dependent pick-up and activation of the current transformer supervision function.
+The I{set} and IO{set} setting parameters control the current-dependent pick-up and activation of the current transformer supervision function.
 They define the minimum and maximum allowed measured current before action from the function.
-The function constantly calculates the ratio between the setting values and the measured magnitude ( $I_m$ ) for each of the three phases and for the selected residual current input.
-The reset ratio of 97 % and 103% are built into the function and is always relative to the $I{set}$ value.
-The setting value is common for all measured amplitudes, and when the $I_m$ exceeds the $I{set}$ value (in single, dual or all currents) it triggers the pick-up operation of the function.
+The function constantly calculates the ratio between the setting values and the measured magnitude (I_m) for each of the three phases and for the selected residual current input.
+The reset ratio of 97 % and 103% are built into the function and is always relative to the I{set} value.
+The setting value is common for all measured amplitudes, and when the I_m exceeds the I{set} value (in single, dual or all currents) it triggers the pick-up operation of the function.